 NYU Tandon professor helps devise a way to efficiently incorporate AI into the workplace

-Anne Laure-Fayard, associate professor of technology management and innovation, is the co-author of a new report in the Harvard Business Review that takes a sharp look at challenges to implementing AI systems in the workforce.
+Anne-Laure Fayard, associate professor of technology management and innovation, is the co-author of a new report in the Harvard Business Review that takes a sharp look at challenges to implementing AI systems in the workforce.
 The report enumerates key methods of successfully achieving the task, which requires technologists and administrators to think deeply about the relationship — and potentially antagonistic reactions — employees may have to machine learning-based systems.

 While the article, “A Better Way to Onboard AI,” co-written by INSEAD faculty Boris Babic, Daniel L. Chen, and Theodoros Evgeniou, cites a 2018 Workforce Institute survey of 3,000 managers across eight industrialized nations finding that most described artificial intelligence as a valuable productivity tool, it also notes that respondents harbored fears that AI would take their jobs; also noted is a recent report that showed that more than 6 million workers in the U.K. fear being replaced by machines.
+The report was also translated and published in the French edition of the Harvard Business Review.

 The authors explain that introduction of AI into the workflow must be done in a way that, to some, extent mirrors how new (human) hires are trained on simpler tasks that allow them to build hands-on experience in a noncritical context before being paired with mentors.
 The goal, in the case of AI, is not only to train the machine but to acclimate the employees and familiarize them with the benefits of AI tools.